jackrack/grin/doc/build.md

 - ncurses and libs (ncurses, ncursesw5)
 - zlib libs (zlib1g-dev or zlib-devel)
 - linux-headers (reported needed on Alpine linux)
+- cmake (required on Ubuntu before you can run Rust)

 ## Build steps